Popular lifehacks

 Since I’m an organic chemist, I’m going to answer using the oxygen that I see in compounds where the oxygen has 2 bonds to it and 2 lone pairs of electrons.
 These 2 lone pairs of electrons make the atom electron rich and therefore a nucleophile (attracted to a positive or partially positive charge.)

-READ ALSO: How many pineapples does it take to make a Litre of pineapple juice?
+READ ALSO: How long does it take for one tooth extraction to heal?

 Why does the nucleophile attacks at the more substituted position?